Is your dehumidifier blowing hot air? That’s not always a bad thing.

 Desiccant dehumidifier is blowing hot air

-A desiccant dehumidifier should not blow hot air under any circumstances.
-If your desiccant dehumidifier is blowing hot air, then it is malfunctioning.
+If your desiccant dehumidifier is blowing hot air, then it is working properly.

 What temperature should the air coming out of your dehumidifier be?

 The temperature of the air coming out of your compressor dehumidifier should be a few degrees warmer than the air in your room.

 The exact air temperature that your dehumidifier puts out depends on the model of dehumidifier that you have and the temperature of the air in your room.

 On average, the temperature of the air coming out of your compressor dehumidifier will be around 3-5°F warmer than the air in your room.